mtur2007/SetPrint/README.md

 ## [] Parallel Arrays: Matching Array `Order` and `Dimensions`

-As part of the formatting process, setprint represents “storage bugs” and the mixing of data with different dimensions by aligning the array’s `order` and `dimensions` using overlapping axes.
+As part of the formatting process, setprint represents “storage bugs” and the mixing of data with different dimensions
+<br>**by aligning the array’s `order` and `dimensions` using overlapping axes.**

 - ### Test Array
     ```